ben-rho-des/lattice/engineering/test-prompt-1.md

-Create a prompt example 1
+Create a good prompt example 1